Colored noise driven unitarity violation causing dynamical quantum state reduction: Dynamical Quantum state Reduction via Spontaneous Violations of Unitarity

 \section{Dynamical Quantum state Reduction via Spontaneous Violations of Unitarity}

 In this section, we briefly review how theories of SUV address the quantum measurement problem.
-In any model of the state $\ket{\psi_S}$ of a microscopic quantum system being measured by a macroscopic apparatus described by state $\ket{\psi_A}$, it is possible to consider a strong coupling limit in which the time evolution during measurement can be separated into two consecutive stages (see Appendix~\ref{app} for details)~\cite{Von_Neumann2018-bo}.
-First, the initial product state of the system and apparatus $\ket{\psi_S}\ket{\psi_A}=\left(\sum_i\alpha_i\ket{S_i}\right)\ket{\psi_A}$ evolves instantaneously (in to the strong coupling limit) into the macroscopic superposition $\sum_i\alpha_i\ket{S_i}\ket{A_i}$, with $\ket{A_i}$ denoting a pointer state of the measurement device indicative of the system being in state $\ket{S_i}$.
+In the von-Neumann measurement scheme, the process of the state $\ket{\psi_S}$ of a microscopic quantum system being measured by a macroscopic apparatus described by the state $\ket{\psi_A}$ is separated into two stages (see Appendix~\ref{app:Quantum Strong Measurement} for details)~\cite{Von_Neumann2018-bo}.
+First, the initial product state of the system and apparatus $\ket{\psi_S}\ket{\psi_A}=\left(\sum_i\alpha_i\ket{S_i}\right)\ket{\psi_A}$ evolves into the macroscopic superposition $\sum_i\alpha_i\ket{S_i}\ket{A_i}$, with $\ket{A_i}$ denoting well-separated pointer states of the measurement device indicative of the system being in state $\ket{S_i}$.
 This first step does not necessitate any interpretation or physics beyond the standard quantum mechanical interaction between system and apparatus~\cite{Von_Neumann2018-bo}.
 The second, separate step of the measurement process reduces the macroscopic, entangled superposition state to just one of its components, with the probability of any particular component being selected corresponding to Born's rule.
-This second step requires either interpretations or proposals modifying quantum mechanical time evolution, as the probabilistic, non-linear, and time-inversion breaking nature of the second step all conflict with the unitary dynamics generated by Schr\"odiner's equation~\cite{Bassi2013Review,Wezel10,Mertens_PRA_21}.
+This second step requires either interpretations or proposals modifying quantum mechanical time evolution, since the probabilistic, non-linear, and time-inversion breaking nature of the second step all conflict with the unitary dynamics generated by Schr\"odiner's equation~\cite{Bassi2013Review,Wezel10,Mertens_PRA_21}.